KineticPreProcessor/KPP/docs/source/tech_info/06_info_for_kpp_developers.rst

    -  Create a new directory

-   -  Add new CI-test to and in the directory
+   -  Add new :ref:`ci-tests` to the :file:`ci-tests` folder and
+      update the scripts in :file:`.ci-pipelines` folder.

 -  Other: